quickwit-oss/quickwit/quickwit/quickwit-control-plane/src/indexing_scheduler/scheduling/README.md

 Starting from the existing solution, we first reduce it to make sure we do not have too many shards assigned.
 This is done by reducing the number of shard wherever needed, picking in priority nodes with few shards.

 We call the resulting solution "reduced solution".
 The reduced solution is usually not a valid solution as some shard may have been added.
+We will add these in Phase 3.

 If we compute the distance to the previous solution, we want to use the "reduced solution" and not the actual previous solution.

 ## Phase 2: Enforce nodes maximum load